Welcome to Grace.

 Grace takes the Bible seriously but not literally: following a schedule of readings called the lectionary, we read, struggle with, and celebrate most of scripture over a three-year cycle.
 We affirm our faith via the words of the creeds, the catechism, and the baptismal covenant.

 Visitors are welcome and expected.
-We look forward to the ways that your presence will change us, challenge us, enliven us, teach us, and deepen our understanding of God and of neighbor.
+We can’t wait to meet you.
 Our prayer is that you will find at Grace what we have found here: healing, belonging, and meaning.
 Together, we will participate in the hard and joyous work of saying “yes” to the Gospel, of building up God’s Kingdom, of following Jesus.